weld-project/weld/python/numpy/README.md

 * Supports [broadcasting](https://docs.scipy.org/doc/numpy/user/basics.broadcasting.html)
 * All unsupported operations/methods on the weldarray are offloaded to NumPy - so NumPy programs should still function correctly.
 After the NumPy methods are executed, a weldarray is returned.
+In general, the costs of offloading are minimal, and for most large arrays, it should not be noticeable.

 One of the goals of this library is to require minimal changes to your original NumPy source code in order to harness the optimizations provided by Weld.
 Thus,